 - a.
-Program Brochures Informative brochures on Conservation Education, Conservation Cost-Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide have been published.
+Program Brochures Informative brochures on Papillion Creek Watershed Flood Control Efforts, Conservation Education, Conservation Cost-Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide have been published.
 These brochures will be updated and distributed as necessary.
 A new fact sheet on the NRD has been developed and will be updated as necessary. - b.
 Newsletters Publication of the SPECTRUM newsletter continues to be one of the District's main lines of communication.
-Over 9,000 copies are mailed to subscribers, plus an e-mail distribution list was developed that is expanding consistently.
+Over 9,000 copies are mailed to subscribers, plus an e-mail distribution list (currently over 700 subscribers) was developed that is expanding consistently.
 WATERLINE, a newsletter to customers of the District's rural water systems, and CULTIVATION, a newsletter for schoolteachers and administrators, are also published.
-In addition, a monthly teacher e-newsletter has been created and is distributed in the months of August through May each year. - c.
+In addition, a monthly teacher e-newsletter has been created and is distributed as needed throughout each year. - c.
 Education Programs The District is currently working with local teachers, environmental education specialists, and school administrators to provide outdoor education curricula and field trips at the Chalco Hills Recreation Area and inclassroom programming at schools in the District.
 Approximately 75,000 children visit Chalco Hills, or take advantage of other NRD-sponsored education programs each year.
 The District operates summer day camps for youths ages 4-14.
 These camps are planned and run by the NRD education staff.
 The District is also a major supporter of Earth Day and "World O!
 Water" celebrations.
-The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, Aquafest for students in Dakota and Thurston Counties, and the Nebraska Envirothon, an environmental competition for high school students. - d.
+The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, Aquafest for students in Dakota and Thurston Counties, and the Nebraska Envirothon, an environmental competition for high school students.

+- d.
 Teacher/School Grants \$200 scholarships are awarded annually to area teachers who wish to continue their education in conservation related subjects.
 The District also provides grants to develop outdoor classrooms at schools in the District. - e.
 Speakers Bureau In response to requests from various civic groups, presentations are made concerning resource management.
-Approximately thirty presentations are made annually.
+Approximately thirty presentations are made annually. - f.

-- f.
 Media Relations Information is provided to the public, through the local media, by the District's media relations program.
 During the past year, articles appeared in the Omaha World-Herald and in local weekly papers.
 Also, contacts to radio and television stations resulted in coverage through those media. - g.
-Web Site Information about District programs and projects is also provided through an internet web site (www.papionrd.org).The website is regularly updated.
+Web Site Information about District programs and projects is also provided through an internet web site (www.papionrd.org).
+The website is regularly updated.
 In addition, the District has an active Facebook page. - h.
 During 2010, the District continued distribution of public service announcements (PSA) for both radio and television.
-The NRD's involvement in flood control was featured in the PSAs. - i.
-Interpretive signage highlighting the District's mission is used at recreation sites managed by the District including Chalco Hills, Prairie View, Elkhorn Landing, Graske Crossing, and Platte River Landing.
+The NRD's involvement in flood control was featured in the PSAs - i.
+Interpretive signage highlighting the District's mission is used at recreation sites managed by the District including Chalco Hills, Prairie View, Elkhorn Landing, Graske Crossing, West Maple Site, and Platte River Landing.
+Signs detailing the NRD's funding of individual wildlife habitat sites have been developed and will be posted at appropriate locations.

-FY 2012 Highlights:
+FY 2013 Highlights: